skuid/skuid-labs/experiments/pages/pageSupportRemover/README.md

 1. Create a Skuid page in your Salesforce org with the page XML stored in this folder.

-   **Note**: The Page Support File Remover is a v2 page, if you select v1 as your API version during the page creation process, you will get multiple errors when you go to the page.
+   **Note**: The Page Support File Remover must be created as a v2 page.
+Creating it as a v1 page will result in errors.

 1. Once created, click **Preview**.
 1. Click **Load all Page Support Files**.
 1. Select the files you wish to be deleted.